Tommy Edman Preview, Player Props: Cardinals vs. Padres

 Tommy Edman At The Plate

-- In 23 games this year (21.9%), Edman has picked up an RBI, and in seven of those games (6.7%) he had two or more.
-He has also driven in three or more of his team's runs in five contests.
+- In 21.7% of his games this season, Edman has picked up at least one RBI.
+In seven of those games (6.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.